Exemplar-Free Continual Learning for State Space Models: Preliminary

-In contrast to an LTI system, the LDS parameters $(\mA, \mB, \mC)$ are time-varying.
-Such a dynamical nature allows a more robust and adaptive model, but at the same time, poses a significant problem in regularizing the model's state.
+where $\vh[t] \in \R^n$ is the hidden state, and $x[t], y[t] \in \R$ denote the input and output, respectively.
+The model is parameterized by the state transition matrix $\mA \in \R^{n \times n}$, input matrix $\mB \in \R^{n \times 1}$, and output matrix $\mC \in \R^{1 \times n}$.
+Classical formulations assume $(\mA,\mB,\mC)$ to be linear time-invariant (LTI), while more recent architectures such as Mamba~\cite{gu2023mamba}, Mamba-2~\cite{dao2024transformers}, and Vim~\cite{zhu2024VIM} introduce input- or position-dependent dynamics, effectively yielding time-varying state transitions.
+Such a dynamical nature allows a more adaptive model, but at the same time, poses a significant problem in regularizing the model's state.